mdc32/cs124-lab1/design/design2.md

 ## Favorite parts

 We really think the color palette and font both capture our intent with this design; it's calm yet practical, reassuring, and even reminiscent of a traditional notepad.
+We also think the feature of the new task being blurred after we press enter on the task item.
 Task lists can certainly be imposing and urgent, aggressively reminding the user of things they need to do immediately, but we wanted ours to be more relaxed and controlled.